-Demi Moore’s ‘Wrenchingly Honest’ Memoir Will Surprise and Move Readers
+Demi Moore’s ‘Wrenchingly Honest’ Memoir Will Surprise And Move Readers

 Moore also said that a wise teacher once told her that while she may never be good enough, she could know the value of her worth.

-Inside Out will be available on September 24, but it available for perorder through Amazon.
+Inside Out will be available on September 24, but it is available for pre-order through Amazon.